 They feel good on, you feel good inside, and there’s a general overall sense that it was meant to be.

 That’s what it should feel like when you come across a career opportunity that you know should be yours-- like you found that go-to pair of jeans.
 However, you wouldn't buy before you try.
 And that's why asking informed questions during your job interview will help you determine if it's the right fit.

 During your first round interview, try asking these questions before you buy into their organization.

 1. What do you like most about the company?

-This is a helpful question to ask because it shows your intention to perform and take initiative; it also helps you delve into knowing what your potential employer’s expectations are.
-If you get the role, you’ll also know what to focus on from the beginning.
+This is a helpful question to as it sets productivity expectations, and if you get the role, you’ll also know what to focus on from the beginning.

 Asking about the company’s goals will give you a good idea about the direction and ambition of the brand.
 Can you rally behind them?
 Can you contribute to making them a reality?
 Do they get you excited about wanting to be a part of the strategy?

 The right fit is out there.
 And it’s waiting for you.

 Are you working with a staffing agency to find your next great opportunity?